Payment credential independence

 Veliro sits between your application and the card networks, never between you and your processor.
 Card data enters through the Secure Fields SDK, we hold the network relationships directly, and a unified credential comes back in one synchronous call.
 Your acquirer choice stays yours.

-Drop our JavaScript SDK into your checkout to render PCI‑compliant hosted fields.
-Card data never touches your servers, keeping you SAQ‑A eligible from day one.
+Drop hosted fields into checkout.
+Card data never touches your servers — SAQ-A eligible from day one.

 Three primitives.
 One contract surface.